unixorn/sysadmin-reading-list/README.md

 Bash is objectively a terrible programming language.
 All variables default to being globals, there is no module system built into the language, dealing with hashes is horrible, and there are other horrors based on it trying to be backward compatible with `sh`.

-That said, every *NIX sysadmin needs to know Bash.
+That said, it is on every system, so every *NIX sysadmin needs to know Bash.

 Here are some useful resources to help you step up your shell scripting game:

 * [Advancing in the Bash Shell](http://samrowe.com/wordpress/advancing-in-the-bash-shell/) - Sam Rowe's bash as CLI tutorial.
 * [Bash Pitfalls](http://mywiki.wooledge.org/BashPitfalls) - Greg Wooledge has a great list of unpleasant surprises in Bash.